-Betting sites have made Jude Bellingham the firm favourite to win the 2024 Ballon d’Or after Lionel Messi scooped the award this year for what is likely to be the last time.
+Betting sites still have Jude Bellingham as the favourite to win the 2024 Ballon d’Or after Lionel Messi scooped the award in 2023 for what is likely to be the last time.

 Real Madrid’s Bellingham was named the world's best young player at the 2023 Ballon d’Or awards and received the Kopa Trophy at the ceremony in Paris.

 “To win this trophy means a lot,” said Bellingham.
 "But for me the important thing is team trophies and the important thing for me is to kick on and help Real Madrid and England win trophies for many years.”